logo

 The Good:

 Johnny Young Bosch and Reza Bahador are the saving grace of this film.
-Johnny doesn’t do to much, but when he’s on the screen, he’s on.
-Plus his moves aren’t rusty since his PR days, he still kicks ass and I wonder why he hasn’t gotten any good action roles, because he has the moves.
-Reza's Devon doesn’t have to do much but stalk and kill.
-That’s pretty much it.
-Had this film had a real sense of horror, Devon would scare the hell out of me, because he’s that damn good.
-If, by some chance, there’s a part 2 and you’re in it Reza, make sure your character doesn’t say anything.
+Johnny doesn't do too much, but when he's on-screen, he's on.
+Plus his moves aren't rusty since his PR days as he still kicks ass and it makes me wonder why he hasn't gotten any good action roles because he certainly has the moves.
+Reza's "Devon" doesn't have to do much but stalk and kill, which is pretty much it.
+Had this film had a real sense of horror, Devon would scare the hell out of me, because he's that damn good.
+If, by some chance, there's a part 2 and you're in it Reza, make sure your character doesn't say anything.
 Just look pissed, stalk and kill.
-That whole “I want to play”, doesn’t really work.
-If all Devon wanted to do was play, he could just slash the boyfriend, fuck the girlfriend, kill her and move on to the next, now THAT would be a great movie.
-Also this film leaves things open for a sequel.
-Honestly I’d like to see a Josh vs. Devon type flick with lots of ass kicking, slashing and explosions….. yea explosions….
+That bit about "I want to play", doesn't really work.
+If all Devon wanted to do was play, he could just slash the boyfriend, fuck the girlfriend, kill her and move on to the next victim - now THAT would be a great movie!
+Also, this film leaves things open for a sequel.
+And, quite honestly I'd like to see a Josh vs. Devon type flick with lots of ass kicking, slashing and explosions... yeah explosions...

 Devon's Ghost